 The Plantation Houses Today -- Where scores of grand homes once dotted the riverfront, few remain.
 Several that survived the Civil War fell victim to fires, floods, or industrial development.
 Others, too costly to be maintained, were left to the ravages of dampness and decay.
 But a few have been saved, preserved, and upgraded with electricity and plumbing.
 Most are private residences, but some are open to visitors, the admission fees supplementing upkeep.

 Tours of plantations are hit-or-miss—much depends on your guide.
 We’ve listed our favorite choices here.
 After you visit several, you’ll begin to hear many of the same facts about plantation life, sometimes as infill for missing or boring history.
 It can also be easy to romanticize the era, while giving short shrift to the fact that these plantations would not exist were it not for unthinkably savage, yet unimaginably real, human cruelty.

 Planning Your Trip

-All the plantation homes shown on the map are within easy driving distance of New Orleans.
+All the plantation homes we're talking about are within easy driving distance of New Orleans.
 How many you can tour in a day will depend on your endurance (in the car and on your feet) and time allotment.
 If returning late, the small highways can be a little intimidating after dark.
 Don’t expect broad river views along the Great River Road (the roadway’s name on both sides of the Mississippi); it’s obscured by tall levees.
 You’ll see sugarcane fields and plenty of evidence of Louisiana’s petrochemical industry.
 But spontaneous detours through little, centuries-old towns might result in finding a choice resale shop or good road food.